Screen recording is a very useful feature, especially for gamers, YouTube content creators, etc.

 Best Screen Recording Software for Premiere Pro

-One of the best and free screen recording software for Premiere Pro is OBS Studio.
-Lot of Youtubers and gamers recommend it.
+One of the best free screen recording software for Premiere Pro is OBS Studio.
+A lot of Youtubers and gamers recommend it.
 It is a perfect screen recorder and also supports live streaming.
-You can change the settings inside OBS Studio such that Premiere Pro recognizes the output file.
+You can change the settings inside OBS Studio to make sure the recording is compatible with Premiere Pro.

 How to Download OBS Studio for Free?